 A Step-By-Step Guide To That Macramé You've Always Wanted To Make

-Macramé is a wonderful art form that will encourage you to take some time out from this busy world.
+Macramé is a wonderful art form that will encourage you to take some time out from this busy world and delve into your creative skills.
 I've found that when I'm knotting, time passes quickly and creativity builds.
 As a macramé artist, I've found the rhythmic nature of the craft to be great for those who wish to relax and unwind, and the repetitive action can become a type of moving meditation.
 This DIY rainbow is a really fun—and easy!—introduction to the wonderful world of macramé.

 - 2.42 meters (8 feet) of Cotton Twisted Rope (I've found that ¾ inch is a good thickness for this project)

 - 5 colors of chunky yarn

 - A large needle, thick enough to thread the chunky yarn through

 Step 1: To avoid waste, lay your rope out flat to form the shape of a rainbow prior to cutting.
 Once you have your shape, cut your rope into 5 pieces.
 We will use the following lengths to create a curved rainbow: 64 cm, 56 cm, 48 cm, 40 cm, and 34 cm.